Please read before booking our Saunas:

 The sauna should not be used by anyone feeling unwell.

-Be aware that the sauna rocks and heater will be VERY HOT, therefore, please be careful to avoid direct contact with them, as this may cause serious burns or injuries.
+Be aware that the sauna rocks and heater will be VERY HOT.
+Therefore, please be careful to avoid direct contact with them, as this may cause serious burns or injuries.

 Ladling water onto the rocks should be done no more frequently than once every 10 minutes.
 This is to prevent cooling the sauna down.
+If the temperature is under 80 degrees or over 100, avoid adding water until the temperature has readjusted.

-Essential oils are used in the Saunas our team will let you know which oil is being used on the day you visit.
-Please speak to them on arrival if you think oils will be an issue
+Essential oils are used in the saunas.
+Our team will let you know which oil is being used on the day you visit.
+Please speak to them on arrival if you think oils will be an issue.

 It is recommended that you come out of the sauna for a dip every 10- 15 minutes or so, as prolonged exposure to the sauna may cause your body to overheat.